 How To Write an Effective Nonprofit Business Plan in 10 Steps

 We know that starting a nonprofit organization is a difficult task.
 Between all of the paperwork and meetings, it can be hard to stay focused on your mission.

-A great way to stay on the right track besides having a project management mindset is by creating a business plan in the early stages of creating your nonprofit.
+A great way to stay on the right track is to have a project management mindset by creating a business plan in the early stages of your nonprofit.

 Acting as a free resource for your nonprofit, we have laid out the 10 steps to writing a business plan: